-A Pharmacy Technician is an essential element within the health care team.
+A Pharmacy Technician is an essential health professional within the health care team.
 This program offers low student-teacher ratios with experts who continue to work in the field.
-As a Pharmacy Technician student, you will gain the knowledge, skills and attitudes required for success in both retail and hospital settings.
+As a Pharmacy Technician student, you will gain the knowledge, skills and professionalism required for success in both retail and hospital settings.
 You will learn about relevant legislation, health-care ethics, anatomy and physiology, pharmacology, customer care, hospital and retail software systems, calculations, inventory management, hospital practice, and infection control.

 Traditional in-class instruction is enhanced through teamwork, role-playing activities, guest speakers and innovative lessons.
 A fully equipped community/hospital lab provides students with hands-on experience dispensing medications, compounding pharmaceuticals and developing aseptic techniques.

-At the end of Term 4, second year students travel to Toronto for three days as part of a capstone assignment for PHR-4072.
+During term 4, second year students travel outside of Lambton College as part of a capstone assignment for PHR-4072.
 This trip includes presentations, tours, networking and opportunities to see other areas in which a pharmacy technician can work.

-Students will complete two unpaid four-week work placements under the supervision of a pharmacist/technician during semester four: one in a community pharmacy and one in a hospital pharmacy setting.
+Students will complete two unpaid four-week field placements under the supervision of a pharmacist/technician during semester four: one in a community pharmacy and one in a hospital pharmacy setting.
 These placements are arranged by the program coordinator and travel may be required.
 Although, every attempt is made to place students in their choice of location, this will be subject to placement availability.

 The Pharmacy Technician program at Lambton College has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five year term from 2013 to 2017.

 Students entering this program are entering a Mobile Learning program.
 See technology requirements.

 Grade 12 English C or U (minimum grade 60%)

 Grade 11 or 12 Mathematics C or U (minimum grade 60%)